rossnelson/ziggy/docs/ziggy-planning.md

 ### Strategy: API with Pool Fallback

 1. When online, call Claude API for fresh responses
-2. When offline, fall back to pre-generated response pool
+2. When offline (or API fails), fall back to pre-generated response pool
 3. Optionally cache good API responses to grow the pool over time

 ### Response Categories